sapcc/limes/docs/users/api-v1-specification.md

 just like the `projects_quota` key on domain level.
 Discrepancies between project quotas in Limes and in backing services will not be shown on this level, so there is no `backend_quota` key.

 The `capacity` key is will only be supplied when a capacity is known.
-Capacity values can be maintained by cluster administrators, in which case a `comment` string will be present (such as for `object_storage/capacity` in the example output above).
 The capacity is only informational: Cloud admins can choose to exceed the reported capacity when allocating quota to domains.

 The `per_availability_zone` key will only be supplied when capacity data can be measured for each availability zone separately.
 This data reflects the actual